giuliodondi/Space-Shuttle-System-Expanded/README.md

 **Caveats / Issues**

 - The aerodynamic model is only realistic on the range of angles of attack where I could find data.
 Outside of it (e.g. if you lose control and spin around) it will behave wildly
-- To be able to maintain stability on landing and high-AoA on reentry, I brutally disabled the Cl shift.
+- To be able to maintain stability on landing and high-AoA on reentry, the Cl movement calculations as a function of Mach were brutally disabled.
 The model is now adjusted to require little flap trim on Entry and be on the edge of longitudinal stability on landing
 - I had to split the main landing gear bogey into two separate parts while keeping the nose gear as part of the Orbiter part, to get the deploy animations right
 - The cabin hatch is no longer functional.
 Some animation names clash in the assembled parts, and something had to give
 - There appears to be a long-standing bug in KSP where if the root part of your ship is a cargo bay, anything inside of it will have drag calculated even if it should be occluded.